microsoft/winrtc/patches_for_WebRTC_org/m84/readme.md

 ## Applying the patches

-As is, WebRTC doesn't build for modern Windows (UWP).
-Probably you already know that and it is why you're reading this.
-So, now is time to patch WebRTC for building for UWP.

-There is a batch file named **patchWebRTCM84.cmd** in the folder **patches_for_WebRTC_org\m84** of the **WinRTC** repo for patching WebRTC.
-The patchWebRTCM84.cmd batch file needs to know where is the WebRTC code base to be patched.
+The [patchWebRTCM84.cmd](https://github.com/microsoft/winrtc/blob/master/patches_for_WebRTC_org/m84/patchWebRTCM84.cmd) batch file needs to locate the WebRTC code base in order to be patched.
 The environment variable **WEBRTCM84_ROOT** should contain the path for the WebRTC code base you've just downloaded.

 ```shell
 set WEBRTCM84_ROOT=c:\webrtc\src
 ```

-Now, you just need to run the batch file that will patch all the necessary repos the form the WebRTC code base.
+Now, you just need to run the batch file that will patch all the necessary repos that form the WebRTC code base.

 ```shell
 c:\WinRTC\patches_for_WebRTC_org\m84\patchWebRTCM84.cmd
 ```

-# Setting up the and building
+# Setting up and building

 ## Setting up

-WebRTC is a extensive project and not all of its modules are required for producing an UWP app with real time communications capabilities.
+WebRTC is an extensive project and not all of its modules are required for producing a UWP app with real time communications capabilities.
 Because of that, some parts of the WebRTC code base that do not build for UWP were not patched by the patchWebRTCM84.cmd script.
-You don't need to worry, the following ninja command excludes the unnecessary modules and prepares to build the drop for UWP.
+As such, the following ninja command excludes the unnecessary modules and prepares to build for UWP.

 ```shell
 gn gen --ide=vs2019 out\msvc\uwp\Release\x64 --filters=//:webrtc "--args=is_debug=false use_lld=false is_clang=false rtc_include_tests=false rtc_build_tools=false rtc_win_video_capture_winrt=true target_os=\"winuwp\" rtc_build_examples=false rtc_win_use_mf_h264=true enable_libaom=false rtc_enable_protobuf=false"